At busy periods such as Polling Days we rely on a pool of dedicated additional staff to support the democratic process.

 We ask that you only apply for election roles if you would be prepared to work under any of the Covid Alert Tiers or if we are in a Lockdown scenario where the running of an Election is permitted.

-The Elections Team are making plans to protect Polling Station Staff, Count Staff & Voters in the Elections being held in May 2021.
+The Elections Team will make plans to protect Polling Station Staff, Count Staff & Voters in all future elections.

 Plans include deep cleaning of polling stations; one way systems; observing the 2 metre distance rule; communication to voters asking them to wear masks and to sanitise their hands; provision of PPE & hand sanitisers to staff; step by step online training to staff.